 After reviewing your health information and wellness goals the massage therapist will leave the room, shut the door, and you’ll remove clothing to your level of comfort.
 The massage table will be draped with freshly-laundered sheets and a blanket, which you'll lay beneath.
 The therapist will knock on the door and call out to check if you're ready before entering.
 You'll remain draped during the entire session except for the part of the body being massaged.

 The therapist will create a relaxing atmosphere so you can get the most out of your session.
 The more your mind and body can relax, the more beneficial the work will be.
 You can bring your own music (MP3 player or phone) or choose what style is played (if you prefer no music, please tell your therapist).
 Also, aromatic candles and aroma therapy oils are available (free of charge) upon request.

 Massage therapists use lotions or oils to perform gliding techniques over skin (if you have any allergies, please tell your massage therapist beforehand).
 Depending on the type of session you receive, the therapist will either work areas that have been injured or suffer from tension or soreness, or address overall muscle health with a full body session (except private areas).
-All you need to do is breathe easy, relax, and inform your therapist of anything they can do to make you more comfortable (more or less pressure, add/remove blanket, etc).
+All you need to do is breathe easy, relax, and inform your therapist of anything they can do to make you more comfortable (more or less pressure, adjust temperature, etc).